galaxyproject/training-material/Metagenomics/tutorials/mothur-miseq-sop.md

 For more information on the topic of alignment, please see our training materials [here](https://galaxyproject.github.io/training-material/NGS-mapping/)

 We are now ready to align our sequences to the reference.
+This step is an important step to perform to improve the clustering of your OTUs [[Schloss 2013]](https://doi.org/10.1038/ismej.2012.102)

 > ### :pencil2: Hands-on: Align sequences
 >